1.0 Library Customer Cards.

 The Library reserves the right to refuse borrowing privileges to customers who abuse library privileges.
 Such customers may be identified as delinquent.
 Delinquent may be defined by the following circumstances:

-5.01 A customer whose record shows unpaid fines and fees in excess of $5.00.
+5.01 A customer whose record shows unpaid fines and fees of $5.00 or more.

 5.02 A customer who has ten overdue items outstanding.

 5.03 A customer who has moved without notifying the library of the current correct address.